sassembla/UUebView-freeversion/README.md

 ### not yet
 * reduce amount of the GameObject.
-* generating original tags with Editor GUI.
+* generating original tags with rich Editor GUI.
 * no benchmark yet.

 ## license